post_apocalypse_story/02-Unlikely_Encounter-Annie...

 apparently placed there in absence of a desk lamp.
 The desk itself is

-a mess, apart from a neatly organized row of books towards the wall,
+a mess, apart from a neatly organized row of books towards the wall.

-holding all sorts of cables and other things.
-Front and center is a
+Front and center is a terminal...

 </p>